ktaylor63/southeast/site/content/wildlife/plants/white-haired-goldenrod.md

 The white-haired goldenrod’s range is limited to the Red River Gorge region of eastern Kentucky.
 The plant occurs in three Kentucky counties: Menifee, Powell, and Wolfe.
 Almost all of its known occurrences are located on the Daniel Boone National Forest, with the remaining occurring on private land.

-## Efforts Contributing to Conservation
+## Efforts contributing to conservation

 Cooperative recovery efforts by the Service and its partners, the U.S. Forest Service and the Kentucky State Nature Preserves Commission, substantially increased the known number and distribution of white-haired goldenrod occurrences rangewide.
 Efforts also addressed threats and provided adequate protection and management to ensure the plant’s recovery and survival.